Eco-collaboration with framed florals!

 We've collaborated with Framed Florals, who specializes in pressing and dyeing with all things floral, to create natural wall hangings of natural linen + frozen flowers.
 We even hosted an Instagram giveaway for one of these pieces to a lucky winner over the Summer.
 (Can you guessed which one the winner picked?)

-Read on below for more about the process!
+Read on below to learn more about the process.

 the story behind the collaboration

 If you've been following along with BAYITH linens for a while, you know that we walk the walk when it comes to being green.
-There are certainly many defining decisions that have shaped the way we ethically create our linens, and not all of them have been an obvious decision.
-A big choice that is obvious is deciding to only work with natural fabrics.
+There are certainly many decisions that have shaped the way we ethically create our linens, and not all of them have been an obvious decision.
+An easy decision was deciding to work with only natural fabrics.
 This means our price points must be higher to match higher fabric prices, but we also keep waterways clear of tiny microplastics shed by synthetic materials like polyester.
-It's a trade-off, but it's one that is practical for the long term.
+It's a trade-off, but it's one that we believe is practical for the long term.

 We've also make plenty of small choices everyday that we hope are a step in the right sustainable direction.
 For example, we are left with plenty of fabric when we create our napkins.
 The leftover fabric (varying in width from 12-16") is still gorgeous natural 100% linen, and calls for some out of the box thinking.
 Read on to see how our founder and designer Catherine came up with a creative solution with Lacie of Framed Florals.